-The budget period is the interval(s) of time, specified in the financial assistance award, into which the current period of performance is divided for budgetary purposes.
+B udget period means the time interval from the start date of a funded portion of an award to the end date of that funded portion, during which Recipients and Subrecipients are authorized to incur financial obligations of the obligated award funds, including any funds carried forward or other revisions pursuant to 2 CFR 200.308.
 Typically, budget periods are established on an annual basis.
+Usually, the number of budget periods equals the period of performance divided by 12-month increments.
 In some cases, shorter or longer budget periods may be established for compelling programmatic or administrative reasons, such as to allow for project phases not evenly divisible with 12-month increments or to provide program personnel with logical decision points to evaluate whether the project should proceed.
 Periods of performance less than 12 months should have a co-extensive budget period and period of performance.